Course name

 Some students take more subjects, if they’re planning to apply to a competitive university (like Oxford or Cambridge) or course (like medicine or law), for example.
 Most universities’ A-level entry requirements boil down to three A-level grades.

-At the end of the first year, you take exams in all your subjects.
+At the end of Year 12, many students sit internal assessments or exams set by their school or college.
+Formal exams only take place if you are entered for an AS-level.
 If you're taking a full A-level, these results won't have any impact on your final grade – although they could help shape your predicted grades.

 If you're just taking the subject as an AS-level, this exam will determine your final grade.